The Real Reason You Have Shin Splints

 This article on shin splints was written by Marq Jordan, Fearless PT

-It’s the start of a new year and so you’ve decided to get in shape – or maybe you finally took the leap and are training for that long distance race.
+It’s the start of a new year and so you’ve decided to get in shape – or maybe you finally took the leap and are training for that long-distance race.
 Unfortunately, as you’re running you begin to notice pain in your shins… and it’s not getting any better.
-Even though this will feel like a setback, the truth is that shin splints are a common occurrence for runners – and even athletes participating in other sports and activities, too, so knowing how to best treat them is essential
+Even though this will feel like a setback, the truth is that shin splints are a common occurrence for runners.
+They even impact athletes participating in other sports and activities, too.
+Knowing how to best prevent and treat them is essential, especially for distance runners.

 What are shin splints?